bitmark-inc/docs/tools/README.md

 # How to add words to Bitmark dictionary?

 `en_Bitmark.dic` contains a list of words, one per line.
 The first line of the dictionaries contains the approximate word count (for optimal hash memory size).
-Each word may optionally be followed by a slash ("/") and one or more flags, which represents the word attributes, for example affixes.
+Each word may optionally be followed by a slash ("/") and one or more flags, which represents the word attributes, such as prefixes and suffixes.
 The supported flags are:

 | Flag | Meaning         | Example | Acceptable spellings |
 |------|-----------------|---------|----------------------|